skillrepos/huggingface/labs.md

 **Purpose - In this lab, we'll share the Gradio app we created in the last lab to a Hugging Face Space**
 </br></br></br>
 1. Make sure you're signed in to your Hugging Face account.
 We'll use the Hugging Face CLI again to create a new Space to upload our Gradio app to.
 Run the command below from the codespace terminal.
+(You can stop the Gradio app if you want to use the same terminal or switch to a new one.)

 ```
 huggingface-cli repo create  --type space --space_sdk gradio -y sentiment-analysis-app